Supporting Employee Health & Wellness

 Resiliency Program for Local Worksites

-Offered The People Project program in 2020 and 2021 to worksites to help employees build resiliency through fun, evidence-based mental well-being strategies that result in better connected, happier people.
+Every year, the team works in partnership with the Brown County Mental Health and Wellness Action Team to offer the Embrace Wellness program (formerly called The People Project) to worksites to help employees build resiliency through fun, evidence-based mental well-being strategies that result in better connected, happier people.

 Holiday Trimmings Program